-For the past ten years or more, largely through the support of Friends of Kentucky Libraries under the sponsorship of Mrs. Mary B. Gray, an effort has been made to supply bookmobiles which would serve as demonstrations of public library service in counties willing to assume responsibility for the support of operation.
+Largely through the support of Friends of Kentucky Libraries under the sponsorship of Mrs. Mary B. Gray, an effort has been made to supply bookmobiles which would serve as demonstrations of public library service in counties willing to assume responsibility for the support of operation.
 In 1954, a statewide campaign under the chairmanship of Mr. Harry Schacter and Mrs. Barry Bingham was carried on and resulted in the presentation to the Library Extension Division at Frankfort of 102 bookmobiles.
-These are now serving in 100 Kentucky counties.
+These are now serving in many Kentucky counties.
 They are primarily designed to serve the general public and to operate from public libraries in areas where there are public libraries.
-As part of the service to the public, these bookmobiles are also attempting to serve schools.
+As part of the service to the public, these bookmobiles have attempted in the past to serve schools.
 However, both librarians and educators are agreed that, while bookmobile service may supplement, it is not intended to supplant local library service or draw upon funds appropriated for school libraries.
 The school library program has been strengthened by the Foundation Program to the point where minimum standards can be met by supplementing the local effort.
-Funds obtained as part of the Foundation Program should be spent on developing libraries in local schools.
+Funds obtained as part of the Foundation Program are being spent on developing libraries in local

-Collections of books formerly loaned to schools directly from the Library Extension Division are no longer available, as this service has been combined with the bookmobile project in Kentucky.
+Collections of books formerly loaned to schools directly from the Library Extension Division are no longer available, as this service has been combined with the regional libraries in Kentucky.

-For some years the Home Place at Ary, Kentucky has operated a bookmobile carrying library materials to schools of the area along with other community services.
-Berea College library maintains a special school collection from which books are loaned to schools located in the mountain area of Eastern Kentucky.
+For some years the Home Place at Ary, Kentucky, has operated a bookmobile carrying library materials to schools of the area along with other community services.
+Berea College Library maintains a special school collection from which books are loaned to schools located in the mountain area of Eastern Kentucky.